ADVANCING THE RECOVERY OF

 The demand for alternatives to traditional fossil fuel-based single-use plastic packaging is rising, and the market for compostable packaging is poised to grow 17% annually between 2020 and 2027.
-As the market for compostable packaging grows, there needs to be more widely available composting infrastructure to meet this growth and recover these valuable materials.
+As the market for compostable packaging grows, more widely available composting infrastructure is needed to meet this growth and recover these valuable materials.
 Mounting food and plastic packaging waste, and increasingly urgent climate risks, are galvanizing diverse stakeholders toward concerted action, from eco-conscious customers, to governments, to brands.

 The Composting Consortium, managed by the Center for the Circular Economy at Closed Loop Partners, is a multi-year collaboration across the entire compostable packaging value chain to pilot industry-wide solutions and build a roadmap for investment in technologies and infrastructure that enable the recovery of compostable food packaging and food scraps.

 One-third of global greenhouse gas emissions caused by human activity can be attributed to the way we produce, process and package food.
 When done thoughtfully and collaboratively, packaging reduction and design innovations present robust environmental, economic and social benefits.

 Compostable packaging presents potential environmental, economic and social benefits, offering a means to reduce food waste and mitigate climate impacts by diverting food scraps within packaging toward composting infrastructure, and avoiding the greenhouse gases emitted when food waste ends up in landfill.

 The Consortium brings together leading voices in the composting ecosystem in the United States to identify the best path forward to increase the recovery of compostable food packaging and drive toward circular outcomes.